dobretony/ubiquitous-journey/README.md

 # Ubiquitous Journey

 This is my personal webpage in development.
-It uses the create-react-app toolchain at the moment so all the usual commands work.

-## How to compile with less
+## Structure of the project

+This project was created using React plus webpack and uses different modules.
+While creating this project I followed this [article](https://www.toptal.com/react/webpack-react-tutorial-pt-1).